1. Travel the world

-One of the most popular things to do in a gap year, travelling really will broaden your mind.
-From the jungles of South America to the beaches of Asia, the ancients cities of Europe to the grasslands of Africa – there's a big world out there and what better time to explore it.
+One of the most popular things to do on a gap year is travel.
+This is the time to explore and broaden your mind.
+From the jungles of South America to the beaches of Asia, the ancient cities of Europe to the grasslands of Africa – there's a big world out there and what better time to explore it.

 Here's our top pick of things to do:

 - Explore Machu Picchu in Peru